Quadratic fields, Artin-Schreier extensions, and Bell numbers: Introduction

-What is interesting is that our proof of \cref{main_1} is based on the arithmetic properties of purely combinatorial objects, the so called Bell numbers in the title.
-Here, the $n$-th Bell number $b_{n}$ is the number of the partitions of $\{ 1, 2, ..., n \}$.
-It has a natural subdivision by the Stirling numbers of the second kind $S(n, j)$, the so called Bell polynomial
+In addition, what is interesting is that our proof of \cref{main_1} is based on some properties of the Bell number $b_{n}$, which is defined as the number of partitions of $\{ 1, 2, ..., n \}$ and a purely combinatorial object.
+The Bell number $b_{n}$ has a natural subdivision by the Stirling numbers $S(n, j)$ of the second kind, which are the numbers $S(n, j)$ of the partitions of $\{ 1, 2, ..., n \}$ into non-empty $j$ subsets for non-negative integers $j$.
+Since $S(n, j) = 0$ for $j > n$, the series